Do you work with groups?

 Please bring whatever makes you comfortable.

-It’s a carpeted room and there will be chairs, floor cushions and bean bags in the space.
+It’s a carpeted room and there will be chairs, floor cushions and in the space.

-Bring a notepad and pen if you like to take notes.
+Bring a notepad and pen if you like to take notes (there will be some handouts).

 There will be morning and afternoon tea with snacks provided (including vegan, low FODMAP, gluten-free).